The concept and reality of ‘space’ interpreted in numerous ways has helped create a memorable first Talks-on-the-Hill event at John Lyon.

 John Lyon’s Excellence Programme seeks to provide added opportunities for pupils who wish to aim high in different areas of School life.

 The School’s Excellence Team provides activities to enrich and challenge all pupils.
 This may involve trips to cultural events or mind-stimulating lectures as well as in-house workshops and discussion groups.

 Older students are encouraged to run workshops for younger pupils and act as leaders on trips.
 Pupils on the Excellence Programme also have use of the 1876 Reading Room, a quiet space designed for individual study.
 Here they can access a variety of books, publications and research for furthering their knowledge in a peaceful space.

-Recent Excellence speakers include scientist Lord Robert Winston, BBC journalist Emily Maitlis and historian David Starkey.
+Recent Excellence speakers include scientist Lord Robert Winston and BBC journalist Emily Maitlis.
 Upcoming speakers include Olympic champion Sir Matthew Pinsent and former Education Secretary Nicky Morgan MP.